Use Supabase with Android Kotlin

 Alternatively, you can create a project using the Management API:

-1create policy "public can read instruments"2on public.instruments3for select to anon4using (true);Create an Android app with Android Studio
+1-- Create a policy to allow the anon role to read from the instruments table2create policy "public can read instruments"3on public.instruments4for select to anon5using (true);Create an Android app with Android Studio

 Open Android Studio > New > New Android Project.